GenieFramework/Genie.jl/docs/src/tutorials/12--Advanced_Routing_Techniques.md

 ---

-## The `@params` collection
+## The `params` collection

-It's good to know that the router bundles all the parameters of the current request into the `@params` collection (a `Dict{Symbol,Any}`).
+It's good to know that the router bundles all the parameters of the current request into the `params` collection (a `Dict{Symbol,Any}`).
 This contains valuable information, such as route parameters, query params, POST payload, the original HTTP.Request and HTTP.Response objects, etcetera.
-In general it's recommended not to access the `@params` collection directly but through the utility methods defined by `Genie.Requests` and `Genie.Responses` -- but knowing about `@params` might come in handy for advanced users.
+In general it's recommended not to access the `params` collection directly but through the utility methods defined by `Genie.Requests` and `Genie.Responses` -- but knowing about `params` might come in handy for advanced users.